-Equinox Gold is currently refurbishing existing infrastructure, retrofitting the plant, installing additional grinding power and increasing the storage capacities of the existing tailings and water storage facilities at Santa Luz.
-Openpit stripping is expected to begin in February 2021.
-Modifications and upgrades to the processing plant and tailings and water storage facilities are expected to be finished by the end of 2021, with first gold pour targeted for Q1 2022.
+Initial capital costs are estimated at \$103 million primarily to refurbish existing infrastructure, retrofit the plant for RIL processing, install additional grinding power and increase the storage capacities of the existing tailings and water storage facilities.
+Santa Luz construction, including modifications and upgrades to the processing plant and tailings and water storage facilities, was in progress during 2021 and are being completed in Q1 2022.